BigWillie/frameworktest/README.md

 - **Accessibility Features**: The component supports keyboard interactions, allowing users to mark tasks as completed/incomplete without relying solely on mouse input.

 - **Visual Feedback**: A reversed string of all task texts, updated as tasks are added or removed.
 This is to demonstrate how each framework reactively computes values.

-These implementations serve as a comparative study of the Svelte, React, and Vue frameworks, showcasing

 I have used Astro to house them all.